classroomtechtools/dottie/README.md

 I also use an array of jsons grabbed from external APIs, and write them to spreadsheets.
 So I added the two methods `jsonsToRows` and the reverse `rowsToJsons`, whose functionality depends upon the underyling methods.

+## Quickstart

+Library project id: `MFuaGnV66TzMY39sIo0MYtIziaeauqu6_`.
+Using identifier `dottie` use autocomplete to see which methods are available for object minipulation.
+Any parameter `obj` is the object which is the source.

 ## API

 The file `export.gs` illustrates all of the methods that are available when used as an imported library.
 Autocomplete assists with this, too.